Blevs/react-testing-baseball/README.md

 ### Count Rules

-- resets both balls and strikes to 0 when a player reaches 3 strikes or 4 balls.
+- balls and strikes reset to 0 when a player reaches 3 strikes or 4 balls.
-- resets both balls and strikes to 0 when a hit is recorded.
+- balls and strikes reset to 0 when a `hit` is recorded.
+- a `foul` increases strikes up to 2.
+With no strikes, a foul makes it 1 strike.
+With 1 strike, a foul makes it 2 strikes.
+With two strikes a foul has no effect, count stays at 2 strikes.

 ### Display